PetHubLocal/pethublocal.github.io/index.md

 This is done by poisoning the DNS entry `hub.api.surehub.io` which is hard-coded in the Hub firmware to point to a local web server instead.

 # [Setup PetHubLocal](/setup)
-Follow the about setup instructions to setup PetHubLocal
+Follow the above setup instructions to setup PetHubLocal

 ## Core Requirements: